 A comparison of the methods described in this paper with traditional trajectory design techniques is worth investigation.
 In particular, how do the patched three-body motions like those of Fig. 6 compare with trajectories generated from a patched conic approach in terms of $\Delta V$ costs and flight times?
 How does DMOC compare with standard trajectory optimization techniques like collocation and multiple shooting?
-Also, what is the connection between the resonant gravity assists utilized in this report, which have been developed for low-energy regimes in the three-body problem, and standard gravity assist maneuvers that have been developed for higher-energy regimes using patched conic approximations?
+Also, what is the connection between the resonant gravity assists of Section 3.2, which have been developed for low-energy regimes in the three-body problem, and standard gravity assist maneuvers that have been developed for higher-energy regimes using patched conic approximations?

-Finally, it would be beneficial to refine the trajectories presented in this report using higherfidelity models of the relevant celestial systems.
-The techniques that have been showcased in the preceding sections provide a toolbox for low-fuel trajectory design at the foundational level; incorporating these maneuvers into full-fledged space mission trajectories using high-fidelity ephemerides marks the next major step toward putting these ideas into practice and realizing the ever-closer dream of fuel-efficient space travel.
+Finally, it would be beneficial to refine the trajectories presented in this report using higher-fidelity models of the relevant celestial systems.
+The techniques that have been showcased in Sections 2 and 3 provide a toolbox for low-fuel trajectory design at the foundational level; incorporating these maneuvers into full-fledged space mission trajectories using high-fidelity ephemerides marks the next major step toward putting these ideas into practice and realizing the ever-closer dream of fuel-efficient space travel.